TLDR

 Success!

-Keep your eyes and inbox peeled for updates.
+Keep an eye on your inbox for updates

 Oops!
 Something went wrong while submitting the form.